The Team

 Graduate Researcher

 Yasmine Segol has completed her B.A in History (Summa Cum Laude) at Tel Aviv University and is currently writing her M.A. thesis in early modern French history, under the supervision of Prof. Tamar Herzig.
 Her thesis deals with the case of enslaved women in Catherine de Medici’s court in sixteenth-century Paris.
+In addition, she has developed and currently maintains the FemSMed project website.

 Eliah Jaffe